hunx/htmlCleaner/README.md

 **Last little bit**

-The original HTMLawed is avaialble through 'Dual licensed with LGPL 3 and GPL 2 or later', and so is this.
+The original HTMLawed is avaialble through Dual licensed with
+<a href="http://www.gnu.org/licenses/lgpl.html">LGPL 3</a> and
+<a href="http://www.gnu.org/licenses/gpl-2.0.html">GPL 2</a> or later, and so is this.